Heimvik/004_DistributedLightingSystem/README.md

   - Spatial Sound Effects
 - **Real-time Communication**: Efficiently communicates between master and slave nodes using MQTT/WebSockets.
 - **User Interface**: Web-based or mobile app interface for control and configuration.

+Status as of 09.10: Awaiting programmer for ESP32-WROOM32E, continuing prototyping with rpi.